Dynamics 365 Point of Sale (POS) Integration & Setup

 Limitations: This article covers standard POS configurations and deployments applicable to most retail stores.
 Specialized requirements (QSR/fast-casual ordering, fuel/pharmacy, market-specific compliance) may require custom extensions.
 Very small stores (1-2 registers) may find some recommendations disproportionate to their complexity.

-Data Currency: POS architecture and capabilities reflect Dynamics 365 Commerce as of March 2026.
-Store Commerce app and Payment SDK features are stable; check Microsoft release notes for new POS capabilities (AI recommendations, advanced analytics) in future versions.
+Data Currency: POS architecture and capabilities reflect Dynamics 365 Commerce as of June 2026.
+Store Commerce app and Payment SDK features are stable; check Microsoft release notes for new POS capabilities (self-checkout enhancements, cross-legal-entity inventory, B2B multi-outlet ordering) in the 2026 release wave 1 and beyond.

 Frequently Asked Questions